 Diagnosis of a Blue Baby

 The assessment will systematically evaluate the baby for airway, pulmonary, and circulatory reasons for the cyanosis.

-A detailed history that history of pregnancy, labor, and infant risk factors should be obtained.
+A detailed history of pregnancy, labor, and infant risk factors should be obtained.
 If the mother has a previous history of maternal diabetes, this heightens the risk of developing congenital heart disease.

 A history of prolonged labor may have led to intracranial hemorrhage or phrenic nerve paralysis.
 Ask for a history of birth trauma.

-Lack of adequate respiration caused by the pulmonary disease is naturally revealed by fast respiration associated with chest retractions and nasal flaring.
+A lack of adequate respiration caused by the pulmonary disease is naturally revealed by fast respiration associated with chest retractions and nasal flaring.
 Neurological diseases may lead to cyanosis owing to hypoventilation and may cause reduced or irregular respirations.
-It is also imperative that the baby’s breathing tone and activity are evaluated to check for periodic breathing and/or presence of apnea.
+It is also imperative that the baby’s breathing tone and activity are evaluated to check for periodic breathing and/or the presence of apnea.